WaveBeans/wavebeans/README.md

 * make preparation for machine learning algorithms;
 * and many more.

-Everything using one tool in single- or multi-threaded environment, or even distributing computation across multiple nodes (WIP).
+Everything using one tool in single- or multi-threaded environment, or even distributing computation across multiple nodes.

 ## Quick links